 — J. G. van Buerden

 Brooke advocates for the practice of relaxation-based yoga for neurodivergent, consensus paradigm-divergent, mental health-related spiritual awakening.
+She is a fierce advocate for the disinherited, having been there and back.

 Her approach is professional, sensitive, ethical and gentle.